GhofranDayyat/reading-notes/README.md

 	Success of others| Views as threat  | Is inspired by

 # how to Train my self in a growth mindset
-- Nothing is impossible if you Embraces Challenges
+- Nothing is impossible if you Embraces Challenges.
 - Make the effort and wait for success.
 - Achieves more and higher Goals.